blazingh/costum_keyboard_kmk_config/README.md

  ### the concept
  ---
- the main concept of this board is only using very accessible and cheap components and tools. i don't have a 3d printer nor i orderd costume pcb. i ordered the chepest components and tools i could find. the reason is i very much liked the idea of a split ergonomic keyboard , but as you can guess ordering a kit a or a pre built one war very expe my tools where very limited , so i had to cy
+ the main concept of this board is only using very accessible and cheap components and tools.
+ I don't have a 3d printer nor i orderd costume pcb.
+ I ordered the chepest components and tools i could find. the reason is i very much liked the idea of a split ergonomic keyboard , but as you can guess ordering a kit a or a pre built one war very expesive for me.
+ I didn't find anyone who buint one in this way , so i'm hopping
+ my tools where very limited , so i had to cy
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTMwMDg4NzkyOSw2NDkyMTc4NDBdfQ==
+eyJoaXN0b3J5IjpbMTQ2MzU5NzE5Nyw2NDkyMTc4NDBdfQ==
 -->